Goat Curry Recipe

 Next heat the ghee in heavy-based saucepan or wok over medium heat.
 Add the diced goat meat and colour for approximately 5 minutes.
 Add onions, chilli, ginger, garlic and most of the curry leaves.

 Now add cumin, mustard, fenugreek and cinnamon.
 Cook for a further 2-3 minutes until aromatic.

 Add the remanding dry spices and continue to stir so as not to stick to the pot.

-Next add chopped tomato, water and malt vinegar.
-Reduce heat to a low simmer and cook out for 1-1.5 hours or until soft and tender and falling off the bones.
+Next add tomato, water and malt vinegar.
+Reduce heat to a low simmer and cook out for 1-1.5 hours or until soft and tender.

-Season to taste and lastly add spinach to quickly wilt.
+Season to taste.
+Add spinach to quickly wilt.

-To finish sprinkle with coriander, chilli and a few more fresh curry leaves.
+To finish, sprinkle with coriander, chilli and the last of the fresh curry leaves.

-Serve with steamed rice, raita, mango chutney and fresh lime wedges, if desired.
+You can also serve with raita, mango chutney and fresh lime wedges, if desired.